mighty-gerbils/gerbil-persist/persist.md

 The algorithm is applied relentlessly by a computer that never gets bored nor distracted, and will always enforce the global constraints that it never misses of confuses even in the subtlest of edge cases.
-Things Just Work for developers and users alike.
+Things Just Work™ for developers and users alike.
 What few bugs may exist in the algorithm are not application-specific, thus appear everywhere, can be detected early by anyone, fixed for everyone.